NVE/ebm/docs/source/user_guide/user_case.rst

 The TEK30 scenario showcases how to:
  - Create a dedicated input directory for scenario data
  - Define a new building code and its timeline
- - Specify energy needs across building categories
+ - Specify energy need across building categories
  - Configure heating system shares
  - Optionally adjust lighting improvements